Quick Start

 Annotations: kmesh.net/redirection: enabled

-After the applications have been manage by Kmesh, we need to test that they are still working properly.
+After the applications have been manage by Kmesh, we can test that they can still communicate successfully.

 kubectl exec sleep-7656cf8794-xjndm -c sleep -- curl -IsS "http://httpbin:8000/status/200"